 Engineering Change Lab-USA (ECL-USA) convenes two to three times a year to share perspectives, deepen our understanding of engineering’s emerging future, and to launch experiments and focused initiatives designed to foster change across the entire engineering system.
 Contact us to learn more about how you or your organization can engage with, and benefit through participation with the ECL-USA.

-Public Policy: Enabling Engineering Leadership in the Public Policy Arena (Thursday, August 6, 2020, 10:00 AM – 2:00 PM CDT)
+Public Policy: Enabling Engineering Leadership in the Public Policy Arena (Session 4 Report)

-Summit 2: February 5 – 6, 2018, Omaha, Nebraska.
+Summit 2, February 5 – 6, 2018, Omaha, Nebraska.
 The objectives of Summit 2 were to explore the prospect of, and process for, moving the engineering profession toward fulfilling its highest potential in the emerging future; crystallize the intent of the ECL – USA and commit to using a social laboratory approach in taking on this work; recognize and make progress on focused initiatives begun at the first summit; organize ECL – USA, including structure, participation, communication protocols, and plans for future summits.

 View the Summit 2 Report here.

 Summit 1, July 31 – August 1, 2017, Omaha, Nebraska.
 This first Summit was convened to evaluate whether there was a need for the ECL-USA, and to gauge overall interest in the effort.
 The Summit heard from Engineering Change Lab – Canada, conducted scenario planning exercises, discussed other efforts ongoing in the United States, identified several initiatives, and identified next steps.
 View the Summit 1 Report here.